aurelzefi/database/README.md

 # Database

-A small package that allows yout to easily interact with MySQL databases.
+A small package that allows you to easily interact with MySQL databases.

 ## Requirements